Esperance Senior High School: History

 In 2004, a $3.75 million upgrade of the north wing and the establishment of the Curtin Vocational Training and Education Centre (VTEC) enhanced the provision for practical subjects.
 The Fixing Our Schools program contributed $489,853 to the maintenance of buildings.

 In 2006, the $7.53 million Junior Campus, with 18 classrooms catering for years 8 and 9 students, was built.

 The Australian Government's Building the Education Revolution building program has funded the following building projects at the school in more recent times: a $5.1 million Trade Training Centre; a $200,000 National School Pride project extending connectivity between the Junior Campus and the rest of the school and enhancing canteen facilities; and a $1.9 million refurbishment of the science facilities.
 In addition, the State Government's Royalties for Regions grant funding provided $200,000 for industry-standard equipment for the Trade Training Centre.

 The school hit the headlines in 2010 following an incident where a student took a loaded gun to school following an argument with another student.

 The 15-year-old was persuaded to lay down his double-barrel shotgun by teachers and police after being spotted walking around the campus with the weapon and was then taken into custody.
 Lawyers representing the boy claimed the student snapped following years of bullying.
 This event marked the first time that a loaded weapon had been taken into a Western Australian school.

 Enrolments at the school have been reasonably steady over the past few years with 932 in 2007, 1044 in 2008, 1063 in 2009, 925 in 2010, 887 in 2011 and 880 in 2012.

+A fire that was started on February 13, 2024 burnt a small section of the agricultural block, on the outskirts of the school.
+Following the immediate evacuation of all staff and students, the blaze was quickly contained by local firefighters.